-The 6602 has 2 rotary encoders with integrated push switch, 6 additional buttons and six RED LED s.Designed by Rich, Ships from United States of America
+The 6602 has 2 rotary encoders with integrated push switch, 6 additional buttons and six RED LED s.Designed by Rich in United States of America

 The 6602 "Enigma" control panel board gives you a simple, ready to go solution for the human interface to your Arduino, Raspberry or any other micro controller project you want to make.
 It is vers...Read More…